EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 Use `--hostnames-unsorted` to not sort hostnames at all.
 In this case, they will be assigned in the order they are found in the hostnames file.

+Hostnames may contain only letters (a-z), digits (0-9), and '-'.
+They may be FQDNs, depending on the selected platform.
+Hostnames should be in lowercase; any uppercase characters will be converted to lowercase internally, and any references to these hostnames in config.yml (e.g., `upstream: hostname`) must use the lowercase version.

 ## Software selection

 ### Distribution